techexcellenceio/community/README.md

-# Global Software Craftsmanship Community
+# 10X Software Engineering Community

 This is a place for software engineers who care about software quality.